-Almost everyone speaks English.
+- Almost everyone speaks English.

-The Nobel Prize ceremony is held every December in Stockholm.
+- The Nobel Prize ceremony is held every December in Stockholm.

-While Stockholm sits atop 14 different islands, its archipelago spans 140 kilometers along Sweden’s eastern coastline and consists of roughly 30,000 distinct islands, skerries, and islets.
+- While Stockholm sits atop 14 different islands, its archipelago spans 140 kilometers along Sweden’s eastern coastline and consists of roughly 30,000 distinct islands, skerries, and islets.

-Stockholm’s subway system known as the tunnelbana is the world's longest art exhibition at 110 km long with a variety of paintings, sculptures, mosaics, tiles, installations, and other durable art displays put together by 150 artists in over 90 of the city’s 100 stations.
+- Stockholm’s subway system known as the tunnelbana is the world's longest art exhibition at 110 km long with a variety of paintings, sculptures, mosaics, tiles, installations, and other durable art displays put together by 150 artists in over 90 of the city’s 100 stations.

 Things to doStockholm has a lot of historic museums worth visiting.
 Located on Djurgården island isVasamuseet (“The Vasa Museum”), home to a 17th century warship called the “Vasa” which sank in 1628 and was salvaged in its entirety in 1961.
 Also on Djurgården, you’ll find the world’s oldest open air museum, Skansen which was founded in 1891.
 Skansen’s main draw is its Nordic zoo with animals like moose and reindeer, in addition to over 150 traditional red Swedish cottages and historical buildings, barns with farm animals, artisan studios, and an aquarium.